souperstition/portfolio/README.md

 # PORTFOLIO
 ---

 This is the repository for my own personal website.
-At the moment, it is a simple landing page without functionality.
+At the moment, it's just a simple landing page.

 ## BUILT USING